lucija222/MyNews/README.md

 ## Design and functionality choices
 ### Layout
--  Header and navigation are in a fixed position for swift and easy access.
-The "News" heading is fixated as well, purely because I think the app looks better when its position is consistent. <br />
+-  Header and navigation are in a fixed position for swift and easy access. <br />
 - The main grid's columns, search filter, article cards, widget and mobile menu all have responsive widths, allowing the app to display as intended on any viewport width from 250 pixels and above <br />
 - The Latest news widget also has a responsive height, making its container fully visible without having to scroll the app <br />
 - The main grid renders from one to three columns respective to the viewport's width and mobile/desktop version of styling. <br />